-Don't forget to use the Dividend and Savings Allowances.
+Don't forget to use the dividend and savings allowances.
 These allowances tax £2,000 of dividends and up to £1,000 of savings income at 0%.
-See the section 'tax rates and allowances' on page 4.
+See 'other allowances' in the ' Δ few essentials' section

 Individual Savings Accounts (ISAs)